edjeong99/notesapp/README.md

 This is a note taking app.
-I made it as a personal project to improve my front-end and back-end development skills.
+It is a personal project to improve my front-end and back-end development skills.
 Front-end and Back-end each took 4 days to develop as part of Lambda School's curriculum.
-I then depolyed both Front-end and Back-end.
+I then deployed both Front-end and Back-end.
 Due to time constrains only basic functionalities are implemented for now.
-I plan to improve CSS and add more functionalities.
+Currently, I am improving CSS and plan to add more functionalities.

 ### to test site